denysdovhan/smart-home/docs/home-assistant/dashboards.md

 ## Car

-This dashboard let me control my Toyota vehicle.
+This dashboard lets me control my Toyota vehicle.

-- **Alarm controls** let me arm/disarm my smart alarm, start/stop the engine, trigger horn.
+- **Alarm controls** let my arm/disarm my smart alarm, start/stop the engine, trigger horn.
 - **History map** display the 24-hour path history of the vehicle.
 - **States** are displaying the sensor states of the hood, doors, trunk, engine and interior temperature, connection quality.

 <!-- prettier-ignore -->
 !!! info
     You may see that most of the controls and sensors are unavailable on the screenshots.
-That's because I keep my car in the underground parking, where GSP connection is poor.
+That's because I keep my car in the underground parking, where the GSM connection is poor.

     Though, there's no need to worry, since the parking is secured with many security systems.